We may earn money or products from the companies mentioned in this post.

 Canmore is located just outside of Banff National Park in Alberta, Canada.
 Much like the town of Banff, Canmore is a cute, family-friendly mountain community surrounded by some of the most stunning nature on the planet.
 It has paved walking and cycling trails, family-friendly breweries, unique restaurants, and local shops that make it a great place to visit.
 Even more so, its proximity to Banff makes it the perfect base, especially for extended stays, slow travel, or longer trips.
 When deciding whether to stay in Canmore vs. Banff, there are a few things to consider.

-One of the main reasons people stay in Canmore instead of Banff is the cost savings.
+One of the main difference between staying in Canmore vs. Banff is the cost.
 Banff is not a cheap place to stay, particularly if staying in a popular hotel like the Fairmount Banff Springs.
 While a great experience, it comes with a hefty price tag.
 Canmore is a bit more budget-friendly, although it has its fair share of luxurious and expensive hotels and resorts.